SunWeb3Sec/DeFiHackLabs/tutorials/03_write_your_own_poc/en/readme.md

 In  [02_Warm](https://github.com/SunWeb3Sec/DeFiHackLabs/blob/main/academy/onchain_debug/02_warmup/en/readme.md), we analyzed a transaction on a decentralized exchange using Foundry.

-For this publication, we will analyze an hattack incident utilizing an oracle exploit.
+For this publication, we will analyze a hacker incident utilizing an oracle exploit.
 We’ll take you step-by-step through key function calls and then we’ll reproduce the attack together using the Foundry framework.

 ## Why is Reproducing Attacks Helpful?